AppImageCrafters/AppRun/docs/USAGE.md

 - `APPDIR_PATH_MAPPINGS`: list of path mappings separated by semicolon, a path mapping is composed by two paths separated by a colon.
 Example: `/usr/lib/myapp:$APPDIR/usr/lib/myapp;`
+- `APPDIR_FORCE_BUNDLE_RUNTIME`: By default when executing a program, `libapprun_hooks.so` tries to determine whether the program is part of the AppImage, and if the program isn't, it will reset the various `LD_*` variables so the program will use the host system's libraries.
+If this environmental variable is set to anon-zero-length string, `libapprun_hooks.so` will assume the program is part of the AppImage and use the AppImage's libraries.
+This is useful if you're generating executable at runtime that aren't stored in the AppImage's mount point.

 ### Recommended Environment Entries